edHelper.com

 1 Robert hefted the bat.
 He swung again and again.
 There was a wonderful tingly stretch in his muscles.
 His body felt fluid and light with energy.
 He felt like he could fly!
 His dream was about to come true.
 For several years he had played with minor league teams.
 Today he would play his first major league game.

 3 His parents had insisted that Robert learn oral speech as well.
 For most of his life, he had gone to two different schools.
 His first years were spent at a school for the deaf.
-Then he had "mainstreamed" in a public school for part of the day.
-He also spent extra hours each day at the deaf school.
+Then he had "mainstreamed" to a public school for part of the day.
+He also spent extra hours each day at the school for the deaf.

 4 Most days, Robert didn't mind the work.
 He was smart, his teachers said, a quick learner.
 But because he could hear very little, he struggled with speech.
 His hearing aids didn't help much.
 Sometimes kids made fun of him because he spoke differently.
 Robert was bewildered.
 "Why?" he asked his parents.
 "Why do they want to hurt me?"